 - Eye signs, including periorbital swelling or erythema, displaced globe, visual changes, ophthalmoplegia.

 - Severe unilateral headache, bilateral frontal headache, or frontal swelling.

 An ENT specialist will perform nasal endoscopy, to identify any abnormal anatomy or pathology.
 A culture of any nasal discharge may be warranted for atypical infections.

-A CT scan of the paranasal sinuses would show the extent of the disease, as well as identifying complications and any underlying anatomical abnormalities.
+A CT scan of the paranasal sinuses would show the extent of the disease, as well as identifying complications (see below) and any underlying anatomical abnormalities.

 For severe infections or complications, admission might be necessary for treatment with oral steroids, intravenous antibiotics, and the consideration of surgery.

-- Preseptal cellulitis, orbital cellulitis, or abscesses (sinusitis is the commonest cause of orbital cellulitis and abscesses)
+- Peri-orbital cellulitis – sinusitis is the commonest cause of orbital cellulitis (Fig. 4)

-- Pott’s puffy tumour (osteomyelitis of the frontal sinus can result in a soft boggy swelling over the overlying tissue on the forehead)
+- Pott’s puffy tumour – osteomyelitis of the frontal sinus can result in a soft boggy swelling over the overlying tissue on the forehead (Fig. 5)

 - Intracranial abscess or venous sinus thrombosis

 - Acute rhinosinusitis is inflammation of the mucosal linings of the nasal passage and paranasal sinuses